romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are the implications of ignoring an alert from GitHub Advanced Security about a security vulnerability?
+Q: What are the implications of ignoring an alert from GitHub Advanced Security about a security vulnerability?
 <details><summary>Show the answer</summary><p>

 - **The vulnerability may be exploited, leading to potential data breaches or other security incidents**